Ice1187/HackTheBox-writeups/love/wp.md

 ```

 ### Root
 1. Run `winPEASx64.exe` shows that there is AlwaysInstallElevated vulnerability.
-So generate the payload via `msfvenom`, then install the .msi on the remote to get SYSTEM reverse shell.
+So generate the payload using `msfvenom`, then install the `.msi` on the remote to get SYSTEM reverse shell.
 Install msi takes time, be patient.
 ```
 # Remote
 > .\winPEASx64.exe